hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 Admin permissions include the highest level of normal permissions for the workspace.
 There are also some permissions that are only available to workspace admins, which generally involve changing the workspace's settings or setting access levels for other teams.

-Workspace admins have the following permissions on their workspace.
-(See [All Workspace Permissions][] above for details about specific permissions.)
+Workspace admins have the following permissions on their workspace:

 - Apply runs
 - Lock and unlock workspace